Nat30b/alx-system_engineering-devops/0x00-shell_basics/README.md

-A script that displays a list of content
+A script that brings back to home directory